inaimathi/serve-sml/README.md

 ##### Items

+- Start writing responses based on `Response` structures
 - Start thinking about how you're going to define the HTTPServer struct
-- Actually parse incoming requests
-- Acutally generate responses based on them
 - Think about growing buffers

 ##### Musings